Ewa-Boloz/Pros-and-cons-of-Jira-Confluence-MadCap-Flare-documentation/Pros and cons.md

 * In Jira view you will see a couple of useful articles on the top.
 * Below there are links to [online courses](https://university.atlassian.com/student/path/871316), documentation in [online help center](https://support.atlassian.com/jira-software-cloud/resources/) form and [community help](https://community.atlassian.com/?tempId=eyJvaWRjX2NvbnNlbnRfbGFuZ3VhZ2VfdmVyc2lvbiI6IjIuMCIsIm9pZGNfY29uc2VudF9ncmFudGVkX2F0IjoxNjM3MjUxODU1NzE2fQ==) where you can ask questions and discuss with other Atlassian users.
   ![2](2.png)

+### Clear structure and well organized content

+  * all content is grouped in [few main sections](https://support.atlassian.com/jira-software-cloud/resources/)
+  * each setion contain links to the more detailed articles
+  * artciles are write in simple language

 ## Cons